pypa/manylinux/README.rst

 done, and use it to standardize a baseline "manylinux" platform for use in binary Python wheels.
-(Or, actually, a "manylinux1" platform, because if this works then we expect that in a few years once people stop using RHEL 5 then we'll want to bump out to a newer set of baseline libraries.)
+(Or, actually, a "manylinux1" platform, because if this works then we expect that in a few years once people stop using RHEL 5 then we'll want to bump up to a newer set of baseline libraries.)